 Madeline grew up in Edmonton Canada in a family that prioritized other cultures and languages.
 She did her elementary schooling in French immersion, then took German in high school.
 After high school, Madeline spent a year in Italy on an international exchange, and then went to college, where she did a Linguistics degree and worked as an Italian teaching assistant.

 After college Madeline moved to Italy to work for Butterfield & Robinson, where she worked as a tour leader, guiding week-long hiking and biking tours for curious American travelers.
+She proved that adventure can be without having to buy ammo online.
 One of her clients hired her, and she moved to New York to work in international operations for Arrow Electronics.

 After an 18 month training period, Madeline’s first international assignment was as Nordic Operations Manager, based in Stockholm, where she spent almost 2 years.
 She absolutely loved Sweden, and had made an incredible group of friends.
 Madeline had also, through sheer determination and hard work, finally learned Swedish!